puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_summary.markdown

 Puppet's language is mostly **declarative:** Rather than mandating a series of steps to carry out, a Puppet manifest simply describes a desired final state.

 The resources in a manifest can be freely ordered --- they will not be applied to the system in the order they are written.
 This is because Puppet assumes most resources aren't related to each other.
-If one resource depends on another, [you must explicitly say so][relationships].
-(If you wish to make a short section of code be applied in the order it is written, you can use [chaining arrows][chaining] to do so.)
+If one resource depends on another, [you must say so explicitly ][relationships].
+(If you want a short section of code to get applied in the order written, you can use [chaining arrows][chaining].)

 Although resources can be freely ordered, several parts of the language do depend on parse order.
 The most notable of these are variables, which must be set before they are referenced.